kshutkin/slimlib/element/README.md

 return a stable value.
 When a matching request bubbles through the provider, the middleware calls `stopImmediatePropagation()` and invokes the request callback with that value.

+`rootContextProvider(context, factory)` provides the context only when no ancestor already provides it.
+On the element's first connection it probes its ancestors with a one-shot `context-request`; if an existing provider answers, this element stays transparent and descendants keep resolving to that provider.
+Otherwise it becomes the root provider.
+The decision is made once per instance, and `factory` runs at most once — lazily, and only when this element actually becomes the provider.
+Use it for components that should establish a default ("root") context unless an enclosing provider already supplies one.

 `requestContext(context)` dispatches one non-subscribing request from the current element and returns the provided value, or `undefined` when no